Bilingual customer service is all the rage in the business process outsourcing (BPO) industry today.

 Now, any brand can engage with customers on the phone through the language they are most comfortable using.

-Out of the 7,000 languages we have today, the 10 most spoken are Chinese, Spanish, English, Arabic, Hindi, Bengali, Portuguese, Russian, Japanese, and German.
-That is if we re basing on the number of people speaking these.
-But if we ll look at the Internet population, you d see a different picture of how the world speaks online.
+Out of the 7,000 languages we have today, the 10 most spoken are Mandarin, English, Hindi, Spanish, Standard Arabic, Bengali, French, Russian, Portuguese, Urdu.
+That is if we’re basing on the number of people speaking these.
+But if we’ll look at the Internet population, you’d see a different picture of how the world speaks online.

 What does this mean?

 The languages that people use on the Internet are not solely dictated by the size of a country’s population.
 There are larger factors that play a part here, particularly a population’s access to the web.